lucabtz/lucabtz.github.io/_posts/2024-10-24-attempt-at-pwning-a-chip8-emulator.md

 The address we must now write to the global `sound` variable is `0x406020`.
-Unfortunately, this seems impossible to me as I would have to write the value `0x6020` which would correspond to making execution start at a PC of `0x1e` and I do not control what instructions are there at the beggining of the execution.
+Unfortunately, this seems impossible to me as I would have to write the value `0x6020` which would correspond to making execution start at a PC of `0x1e` and I do not control what instructions are there at the beggining of the execution (well to be fair `0x406020` is chosen a bit randomly in the VM's memory, there may be some address which can be written and is also in the VM's memory, but at this point I started being lazy).

 What I can however do is place the `interface` in the Chip8's memory while having the fake music object places at the already said
 address: `0x406a5e`.